Chandimandir Cantonment

 The front gate of Chandi Mandir which lies within Chandimandir Cantonment in Panchkula district of Haryana.

-Chandimandir Cantonment is a military cantonment of the Indian Army located in Panchkula district at the foot of the Sivalik Hills adjoining Panchkula city in Haryana.
+Chandimandir Cantonment is a military cantonment of the Indian Army located in Panchkula at the foot of the Sivalik Hills.
 It is the headquarters of the Western Command of the Indian Army.

 Background

 Etymology

 Chandimandir Cantonment as well as the Chandigarh city are named after the Chandi Mandir.
 The Chandi Mandir is located within the Chandimandir Cantonment and it is managed by the Shri Mata Mansa Devi Shrine Board.

 History

 Establishment of cantonment

 The military camp was built in the late 1960s as the Western Army Command Headquarters of the Indian Army.
 A new branch of the army raised during the 1971 Indo-Pak war (II Corps) was housed there until the mid-1980s.
 Until then the Western Army Command had been in Shimla, although not many Command units could be housed there due to a shortage of space; in the mid-1980s two corps (Kharga) moved to Ambala, and Western Command was relocated from Simla to Chandimandir.

 It is among the few modern military stations built in independent India whose history does not date back to the British Indian Army.